Vice President for Student Life

 Bosco previously served as K-State's associate vice president for institutional advancement and dean of students, 1987-2008; assistant vice president for institutional advancement and director of enrollment management, 1986-1987; assistant vice president for educational and student services, 1979-1986; assistant dean of students, 1973-1979; and director of student activities, 1971-1973.

 He received his bachelor's in elementary education in 1971 and a master's in educational administration in 1973 from K-State.
 He earned his doctorate in higher education from the University of Nebraska in 1982.

 As an undergraduate, Bosco served as K-State student body president from 1970-1971.
 He is a member of Delta Sigma Phi fraternity, Phi Delta Kappa educational fraternity and Order of Omega, a Greek honorary.
 He also is an honorary member of Blue Key, Golden Key and Mortar Board honor societies.

 In 2004 the K-State Student Governing Association renamed the area between the K-State Student Union and Seaton Hall as the Pat J. Bosco Student Plaza in recognition of his dedication, time and energy to the university and to the enrichment of student life.

-His many other honors include recognized by BESITOS as an outstanding advocate in 2013; named an honorary member of the National Residence Hall Honorary in 2011; the Frank Carlson Award in 2010; the Sigma Lambda Beta Exemplary Role Model Award in 2009; one of Manhattan's Most Admired People in 2004; the Robert S. Krause Alpha Tau Omega Outstanding Campus Leader Award in 2003; and the Excellence in Dedication Award in 2000 from the Kansas City Alumni Club for his quarter century of administrative service to the university.
+His many other honors include the K-State Student Union Vision Award in 2014; recognition by BESITOS as an outstanding advocate in 2013; named an honorary member of the National Residence Hall Honorary in 2011; the Frank Carlson Award in 2010; the Sigma Lambda Beta Exemplary Role Model Award in 2009; one of Manhattan's Most Admired People in 2004; the Robert S. Krause Alpha Tau Omega Outstanding Campus Leader Award in 2003; and the Excellence in Dedication Award in 2000 from the Kansas City Alumni Club for his quarter century of administrative service to the university.
 He also is the recipient of numerous service and leadership awards, including K-State's Service to Students Award, and Delta Sigma Phi's Alumni Distinguished Service Award.
 In addition, he has served on the board of directors of several national, state and local community volunteer agencies.

 Bosco's commitment to the profession of higher education and youth is highlighted in the many keynote addresses, workshops and conferences he presents each year.